olivernn/lunr-site/source/guides/core_concepts.html.md

 }
 ```

-In this document there are two fields that could be searched on `title` and `body` as well as an `id` field that can be used as a reference.
-Typically fields are strings of text, but they can be anything that responds to `toString`.
-Array's can also be used, in which case the result of calling `toString` on each element will be available for search, this can be used for things such as tags.
+In this document there are two fields that could be searched on, `title` and `body`, as well as an `id` field that can be used as a reference.
+Typically, fields are strings of text, but they can be anything that responds to `toString`.
+Array's can also be used, in which case the result of calling `toString` on each element will be available for search, this can be used for tags for example.

 The documents that are passed to Lunr for indexing do not have to be the exact same structure that the data is represented in your application or site, for example to provide a search on email addresses the email addresses could be split, for example: